Robust and cost-effective quantum network using Kramers-Kronig receiver: DD CV-QKD

 \section{DD CV-QKD}

-In the conventional CV-QKD protocol, secure key distribution is achieved by encoding and measuring the quadrature components of the optical field.
-Specifically, the transmitter modulates the key information on the quadrature-x and quadrature-p, while the receiver uses coherent detection to measure these quadrature components by interfering the LO with the signal.
+In conventional CV-QKD protocols, secure key distribution relies on encoding and measuring the quadrature components of the optical field.
+Typically, the transmitter modulates key information onto the quadrature-$x$ and quadrature-$p$ components, while the receiver employs coherent detection—interfering the signal with a LO—to measure these quadratures.

-We propose the direct detection scheme that incorporates the Kramers-Kronig receiver into the CV-QKD detection process, eliminating the need for coherent detection to directly acquire quadrature components.
-Instead, this scheme reconstructs quadrature-x and quadrature-p by directly detecting the optical intensity of the signal light, which is termed the DD CV-QKD scheme.
+Here, we propose a direct detection scheme that integrates a Kramers-Kronig receiver into the CV-QKD framework.
+This approach eliminates the need for physical interferometry (i.e., mixing with an LO).
+Instead, the scheme reconstructs the complex optical field, including the quadrature components, solely by detecting the optical intensity of the signal.
+We term this architecture the DD CV-QKD scheme.